tfpf/mersenne-twister/doc/README.md

 ```C
 double mt19937_rand_real(struct mt19937_t *mt);
 ```
-Generate a pseudorandom number.
+Generate a pseudorandom fraction.
 * `mt` MT19937 object to use.
 Optional.
 If not provided, the internal 32-bit MT19937 object is used.
 * → Uniform pseudorandom number from 0 (inclusive) to 1 (inclusive).

 ```C
 double mt19937_64_rand_real(struct mt19937_64_t *mt);
 ```
-Generate a pseudorandom number.
+Generate a pseudorandom fraction.
 * `mt` MT19937 object to use.
 Optional.
 If not provided, the internal 64-bit MT19937 object is used.
 * → Uniform pseudorandom number from 0 (inclusive) to 1 (inclusive).